Bigfoot In Yellowstone? Old Faithful Webcam Captures ‘Sasquatch Family’ On Video

 Warning: Video contains explicit language.

 Sasquatch spotters believe that there may finally be proof that Bigfoot exists.
 A webcam located near Old Faithful in Yellowstone National Park captured some unusual looking figures that have left many calling it “compelling” evidence that Bigfoot is real.
-The “Sasquatch family” was captured on the Old Faithful web cam on Christmas Day and appears to show six large figures in the snow.
+The “Sasquatch family” was captured on the Old Faithful webcam on Christmas Day and appears to show six large figures in the snow.
 So is the video really proof?
 You be the judge.

-The video, which was uploaded to Youtube by user Bahinko was a cell phone recording of a Yellowstone National Park live feed.
+The video, which was uploaded to YouTube by user Bahinko, was a cell phone recording of a Yellowstone National Park live feed.
 The feed, which was reportedly taken near Old Faithful, was available for anyone to view but Bahinko began recording footage of his own when he noticed the odd figures sitting in the snow.

 “On Christmas Day 2016, I recorded a live feed coming from the Old Faithful webcam located at Yellowstone National Park.
 The park’s webcam, normally trained on Old Faithful, suddenly zoomed in on a geyser erupting off in the distance and at the same time was now broadcasting a live video feed of a group of large individuals gathering, one at a time.”